-

 This hands on session will help you improve your searching through best practices for basic and advanced searching and show you features for saving or exporting citations.
 The session will also help you understand medical subject headings (MeSH) and how they improve your search as well as the benefits of a MyNCBI account.

 Scoping reviews generally aim to examine research activity, often to identify research gaps in the existing literature.
-These reviews, which are becoming more popular, may benefit from contributions of a medical librarian.
-This session will provide detail about scoping reviews, including examples of topics/questions best served by this type of review.
+These reviews, which are becoming more popular, may benefit from the contributions of a librarian.
+This session will provide detail about scoping reviews in the health sciences, including examples of topics/questions best served by this type of review.
 Standards and criteria to consider with planning a scoping review will be shared.
 Additional topics will include determining where to search, identifying search terms, reporting search strategies, and managing references.

 Both databases are multidisciplinary and allow you to measure scholarly impact.
 This hands-on session will show you